 - one reference from an education faculty (Form A-4);

-- Praxis I Core Math scores that meet the requirements of the VDOE; SAT or ACT scores that are sufficient to replace the Praxis I Core Mathematics, according to the standards set by the VDOE.
-(Please see an RTEC advisor about substitute tests for the Praxis I)
+- Praxis I Core Math scores; SAT or ACT scores that are sufficient to replace the Praxis I Core Mathematics (Please see an RTEC advisor about substitute tests for the Praxis I)

 - Passing score on the Virginia Communication and Literacy Assessment (VCLA).
 (Reading and Writing Test)